Yiğitcan Erdoğan

 Yiğitcan Erdoğan (born 13 March 1984) is a Turkish footballer who plays as a defender for Elazığspor.

 Career

 Elazığspor

-On the last day of the January transfermarket 2019, Erdoğan was one of 22 players on two hours, that signed for Turkish club Elazığspor. had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
+On the last day of the January transfer market 2019, Erdoğan was one of 22 players on two hours, that signed for Turkish club Elazığspor. had been placed under a transfer embargo but managed to negotiate it with the Turkish FA, leading to them going on a mad spree of signing and registering a load of players despite not even having a permanent manager in place.
 In just two hours, they managed to snap up a record 22 players - 12 coming in on permanent contracts and a further 10 joining on loan deals until the end of the season.